Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Experimental results

-We begin by examining the trade-offs learned by the agent under varying traffic densities. \autoref{fig:pareto} shows the Pareto-optimal policies for zero, medium, and high traffic scenarios.
+We begin by examining the trade-offs learned by the agent trained with GPI-LS MOPPO algorithm under varying traffic densities. \autoref{fig:pareto} shows the Pareto-optimal policies for zero, medium, and high traffic scenarios.
 Each Pareto front is obtained by evaluating the trained agent over 500 equally spaced weight vectors, averaged across 5 episodes.
+We include only feasible policies with $0\%$ collisions in the Pareto fronts, since early collisions may result in very low cost values, thereby distorting the Pareto structure.
 The resulting Pareto-optimal policies illustrate the trade-offs between energy cost and driver cost, as well as their corresponding successful completion rates.
-For medium traffic density, we use 0.015 vehicles per meter, which corresponds to 7 vehicles (6 cars and 1 truck) based on the chosen moving window size and heterogeneous vehicle ratio reported in Table~\ref{tab:sim_params} in \autoref{app:env}.
+For medium traffic density, we use 0.015 vehicles per meter, which corresponds to 7 vehicles (6 cars and 1 truck) based on the chosen moving window size and heterogeneous vehicle ratio reported in \autoref{app:env}.
 For high traffic density, we use 0.03 vehicles per meter, corresponding to 13 vehicles (11 cars and 2 trucks).
+For all three settings, the GPI-LS MOPPO framework is trained for 100 iterations (i.e., $N = 100$ in Algorithm~\ref{alg1}), with each iteration consisting of 10{,}000 training steps (i.e., $N_S = 10{,}000$ in Algorithm~\ref{alg2}), leading to a total timesteps of $1 \times 10^6$.
 Across all traffic settings, a clear and interpretable Pareto structure emerges, demonstrating that the learned policies successfully capture the fundamental conflict between energy cost and driver cost.
-Notably, the failure rate is zero for all policies across all traffic conditions considered, with success defined as reaching the target within the finite episode horizon.